SiliconLabs/wiseconnect/examples/si91x_soc/crypto/si91x_psa_asymmetric_key_storage/readme.md

 ## Application Build Environment

+- To program the device ,refer **"Burn M4 Binary"** section in **getting-started-with-siwx917-soc** guide at **release_package/docs/index.html** to work with Si91x and Simplicity Studio.

 ### Application Configuration Parameters

  * PERSISTENT_KEY_ID in psa_asymmetric_key_storage_app.c file denotes key uid which will be stored in NVM3.
  * KEY_SIZE_BITS macro in psa_asymmetric_key_storage_app.c file is size of plain private key in bits.
  * KEY_MAX_SIZE is the max size of the key buffer used to store the generated public key.
  * Private_key in psa_asymmetric_key_storage_app.c file is the private key to be imported.
  * The public key generated will replace the private key in key_attributes.
  * Public_key in psa_asymmetric_key_storage_app.c is the public key generated and exported.
  * Default algo for asymmetric key generation is ECDH.
  * Default ecc curve is SEP256R1
  * Default key size is 256 bits - can choose between 192 and 256
  * To change the ecc curve and key size, change the corresponding macro in psa_asymmetric_key_storage_app.c - psa_set_key_type() and change the KEY_MAX_SIZE to the corresponding length of public key generated.

 ## Test the Application